cherryann518/glitchdle/README.md

 # GLITCHDLE

-Glitchdle is a unique twist on the classic word-guessing game, Wordle.
-In Glitchdle, players must navigate through various modes where glitches randomly alter the game, adding an extra layer of challenge and excitement.
+Glitchdle is a unique twist on the classic five-letter word-guessing format popularized by Wordle.
+In Glitchdle, players must navigate through various modes where glitches randomly alter the feedback, adding an extra layer of challenge and unpredictability.

 ## mode 1 - Timed correct
 Randomly mark one letter incorrectly and correct it after the next guess.